ricbencar/shallow-water-waves/README.md

 ![shallow-water-waves](https://github.com/user-attachments/assets/31154777-4b6f-4c90-bb2d-13b83aafc7ba)

-The program is implemented as a Windows GUI application using only the native Win32 API (without any external libraries).
+It is implemented as a Windows GUI application using only the native Win32 API (without any external libraries).
 It allows the user to input two key parameters:

 1. **Hm0** (in meters) - The local significant spectral wave height.
 2. **d** (in meters) - The local water depth.